 Doing this is pretty simple.
 Just take the total value of the cash-value benefits that you’ll use, and subtract it from the annual fee.

 Additionally, assess how much you’ll use the card’s other benefits like lounge access, hotel status, and airline benefits are to you.
-Someone using lounge benefits weekly will get far greater value than someone that only travels twice annually.
+Someone using lounge benefits weekly will get far greater value than someone who only travels twice annually.

 Make sure to overlook benefits you won’t use at all, too.
 For example, if you already have Global Entry, don’t take the benefit into account.
 Do the same for benefits that you have from multiple cards.
 After all, two Priority Pass memberships aren’t better than one.